PF2-pasteur-fr/SARTools/README.md

 To install the SARTools package from GitHub, open a R session and:
 - install DESeq2, edgeR and genefilter with `source("http://bioconductor.org/biocLite.R")` and `biocLite(c("DESeq2", "edgeR", "genefilter"))` (if not installed yet)
 - install devtools with `install.packages("devtools")` (if not installed yet)
+- Notes:

-- Note: Ubuntu users may have to install some libraries (libxml2-dev, libcurl4-openssl-dev and libssl-dev) to be able to install DESeq2 and devtools
+	- Ubuntu users may have to install some libraries (libxml2-dev, libcurl4-openssl-dev and libssl-dev) to be able to install DESeq2 and devtools
+	- Some users may have to install the pandoc and pandoc-citeproc libraries to be able to generate the final HTML reports

 - for Windows users only, install [Rtools](https://cran.r-project.org/bin/windows/Rtools/) or check that it is already installed (needed to build the package)
 - load the devtools R package with `library(devtools)`
 - run `install_github("PF2-pasteur-fr/SARTools", build_vignettes=TRUE)`